 - helps blood clot

 According to the National Osteoporosis Foundation, you lose calcium each day through your skin, sweat, urine, and feces.
 Your body can’t make calcium to replace what’s lost.
 Calcium must be obtained through the foods you eat.
-One cup of pearl tapioca has 30 milligrams (mg) of calcium, about 3 percent of the daily recommended value.
+One cup of dry tapioca pearls has 30 milligrams (mg) of calcium, about 3 percent of the daily recommended value.
 Again, it’s not an impressive amount, but it counts toward your daily intake.

 Most people eat too much sodium.
 Especially since sodium is hidden in plain sight in processed snacks, soups, and condiments.
 A high-sodium diet is associated with high blood pressure, heart disease, and stroke.
 Tapioca contains a very small amount of sodium.
 One cup of tapioca pearls has just 2 mg.

 Folate is a B vitamin that your body needs to make DNA and for cell division.
 Folate is also critical for women in their childbearing years to prevent neural tube defects such as spinal bifida.
 Folate deficiency may also cause anemia.
-One cup of tapioca pearls has 6 micrograms of folate, which is 2 percent of the daily recommended value.
+One cup of dry tapioca pearls has 6 micrograms of folate, which is 2 percent of the daily recommended value.

-One cup of tapioca pearls provides 8 percent of the manganese your body needs each day.
+One cup of dry tapioca pearls provides 8 percent of the manganese your body needs each day.
 Manganese is an essential trace mineral that helps your body metabolize carbs, cholesterol, and amino acids.
 It also supports bone and connective tissue development.

 Tapioca is a good source of iron.
-One cup of tapioca pearls provides over 13 percent of the daily recommended value.
+One cup of dry tapioca pearls provides over 13 percent of the daily recommended value.
 Iron is found in hemoglobin, a protein that carries oxygen to all parts of your body.
 If you don’t get enough iron, you may develop iron-deficiency anemia.
 This condition may cause serious side effects such as shortness of breath, fatigue, and chest pain.

 The carbs and fiber in tapioca are filling.
-While tapioca can’t be hailed as a weight loss food, it may keep you fuller longer and suppress hunger.
+While tapioca can’t be hailed as a weight-loss food, it may keep you fuller longer and suppress hunger.
 This can decrease the chances of overeating.